weaviate/weaviate-io/developers/weaviate/search/basics.md

 ### `Get` function requirements

 To retrieve objects from Weaviate, you must use the [`Get` function](../api/graphql/get.md) and specify at least:
-- The target class to search, and
+- The target `class` to search, and
-- At least one property to retrieve.
+- One or more `properties` to retrieve.

 ### Simple `Get` example